dotnet/csharplang/proposals/collection-literals.md

     \* `T[]`, `Span<T>` and `ImmutableArray<T>` might potentially work for 'all literal forms' if we extend this spec greatly with some sort of builder mechanism that allows us to tell it about all the pieces, with a final `T[]` or `Span<T>` obtained from the builder which can also then be passed to the `Construct` method used by *known length* translation in order to support `ImmutableArray<T>` and any other collection.

     Only `List<T>` gives us a `Yes` for all columns.
 However, getting `Yes` for everything is not necessarily what we desire.
-For example, if we believe the future is one where immutable is the most desirable, the types like `T[]`, `Span<T>`, or `List<T>` may not compliment that well.
+For example, if we believe the future is one where immutable is the most desirable, the types like `T[]`, `Span<T>`, or `List<T>` may not complement that well.
 Similarly if we believe that people will want to use these without paying for allocations, then `Span<T>` and `ReadOnlySpan<T>` seem the most viable.

     However, the likely crux of this is the following:

     * Mutation is part and parcel of .NET
     * `List<T>` is already heavily the lingua franca of lists.
     * `List<T>` is a viable final form for any potential list literal (including those with spreads of *unknown length*)
-    * Spans types and ValueArray are too esoteric, and the inability to use ref structs within async-contexts is likely a deal breaker for broad acceptance.
+    * Span types and ValueArray are too esoteric, and the inability to use ref structs within async-contexts is likely a deal breaker for broad acceptance.

     As such, while it unfortunate that it has two allocations, `List<T>` seems be the most broadly applicable.
 This is likely what we would want from the *natural type*.